MicrosoftDocs/MIMDocs/MIMDocs/Understand/bhold-concepts-guide.md

 #### Roles

 As previously noted, under the role-based access control (RBAC) model, permissions are associated with roles rather than individual users.
-This makes it possible to give each user the permissions required to perform the user�s duties by changing the user's roles rather than separately granting or denying the user permissions.
+This makes it possible to give each user the permissions required to perform the user's duties by changing the user's roles rather than separately granting or denying the user permissions.
 As a consequence, the assignment of permissions no longer requires IT department participation, but instead can be performed as part of managing the business.
 A role can aggregate permissions for accessing different systems, either directly or through the use of subroles, further reducing the need for IT involvement in managing user permissions.

 It is important to note that roles are a feature of the RBAC model itself; typically roles are not provisioned to target applications.
 This enables RBAC to be used alongside existing applications which are not designed to use roles or to change the role definitions be meet the needs of changing business models without having to modify the applications themselves.
 If a target application is designed to use roles, then you can associated roles in the BHOLD role model with corresponding application roles by treating the application-specific roles as permissions.